-There you have it – a comparison between Surfshark, ExpressVPN, and CyberGhost.
+There you have it – a detailed comparison of Surfshark vs ExpressVPN vs CyberGhost.
 According to our analysis, Surfshark takes the lead due to the amazing features at an inexpensive price tag.
 ExpressVPN is second on our list due to its solid infrastructure at a premium price.